ninjaaron/easyproc/README.rst

-*easyproc* provides four simple functions for messing with shell commands. ``easyproc.run()`` simply runs the command you give it through ``shlex.split()`` if it is a string, and then sends it to ``suprocess.run()`` with universal_newlines turned on, and all additional kwargs passed along as well. ``easyproc.Popen()`` does the same, but it returns a Popen instance, in case you need to interact with a running process.
+*easyproc* provides four simple functions for messing with shell commands. ``easyproc.run()`` simply runs the command you give it through ``shlex.split()`` if it is a string, and then sends it to ``suprocess.run()`` with *universal_newlines* turned on, and all additional kwargs passed along as well. ``easyproc.Popen()`` does the same, but it returns a Popen instance, in case you need to interact with a running process.

-``easyproc.grab()`` is like easyproc.run(), but it captures the stdout of the command.
+``easyproc.grab()`` is like ``easyproc.run()``, but it captures the stdout of the command.
 By default, it also splits the output into a list of lines, since many commands return output that is intended to be processed line by line.
-Turn off this behavior with split=False. *Note that unlike subprocess.check_output(), this does not catch errors without adding check=True!*
+Turn off this behavior with *split=False*.
+Note that this catches errors.
+Use *check=False* to disable.

 ``easyproc.pipe()`` takes any number of commands as args and pipes them into each other in the order they are given.
-The output is captured and split, as with easyproc.grab(), unless otherwise specified.
+The output is captured and split, as with ``easyproc.grab()``, unless otherwise specified. if you plan on passing a lot of subprocess.run/Popen parameters to easyproc.pipe, you may want to look at the doc string to see what it will do.

 *easyproc* also provides the three special variables from the subprocess module, ``PIPE``, ``STDOUT``, and ``DEVNULL``, for those who know and care what they do.

+While the ``input`` parameter for easyproc functions is inherited directly from ``suprocess.run()``, it may be useful for those avoiding the subprocess docs to here note that this parameter is used to pass text to the STDIN of a command (and doesn't require the use of stdin=PIPE); i.e. it's like ``echo "text"|command``.
+In suprocess, the text must be bytes by default.
+In easyproc, as with all other streams, it ought to be a string.